 Create intensity and drama with sounds from the Nightmare Line.
 Map out creepy Loops with stereo imaging for your listeners — there’s nothing more frightening than feeling like a sound is approaching you from behind or circling around your head.

-The Nightmare Line has tons of Kits to find the perfect goosebump-inducing sound.
-Rifle through the End Is Nigh Kit for eerie scrapes and piano drones.
+The Nightmare Line has tons of Samplers to find the perfect goosebump-inducing sound.
+Rifle through the End Is Nigh Sampler for eerie scrapes and piano drones.
 There’s even a preset called Creaturefolding — don’t you want to know what that sounds like?

-The Rip Apart Kit has field recording loops like haunting heartbeats, scratches, and screams.
-The Razor Blade Kit takes care of your high-end frequencies with nerve-wracking sounds for tension and energy in a track.
-Check out the Industrial Storm Kit for loops and one-shots that are perfect FX risers or sizzle for an ambient intro.
+The Rip Apart Sampler has field recording loops like haunting heartbeats, scratches, and screams.
+The Razor Blade Sampler takes care of your high-end frequencies with nerve-wracking sounds for tension and energy in a track.
+Check out the Industrial Storm Sampler for loops and one-shots that are perfect FX risers or sizzle for an ambient intro.

-Last, the Deadly Creatures Kit is full of theatric sound effects like animal noises, racing cars, and freakishly ambiguous moans and growls.
-Explore this Line in ARCADE and discover the rest of the samples in Nightmare.
+Last, the Deadly Creatures Sampler is full of theatric sound effects like animal noises, racing cars, and freakishly ambiguous moans and growls.
+Explore this Line in Arcade and discover the rest of the samples in Nightmare.

-Don’t forget that every single Kit in ARCADE features completely customizable samples and loops.
+Don’t forget that every single Sampler in Arcade features completely customizable samples and loops.
 Each sample can be played with a press of a button and edited exactly to your liking with macro sliders that introduce FX like reverb, space, and detuning.
-Nightmare is only one Line out of many in ARCADE.
+Nightmare is only one Line out of many in Arcade.
 Give it a try and find Lines dedicated to orchestral sounds, the music of Latin America, house music, and more.

 Try Arcade now — new users get a free trial.